Apples at JR Hirosaki Station

 Aomori Prefectural Police releases slogans using local dialects

-In addition to this, the Aomori Prefectural Police is "Public Relations Slogans Using Dialects" and publishing them on its official website.
+In addition to this, the Aomori Prefectural Police"Public Relations Slogans Utilizing Local Dialects,"and are publishing them on their official website.

 In addition to "Traffic Accident Prevention," there are also "Special Fraud Prevention" and "Police Officer Recruitment" slogans in the Tsugaru dialect that are almost impossible for people from other prefectures to decipher.
 Here are some of the best examples that have been released: